Here’s why you think you’re not dreaming when you sleep

-…and how to start dreaming again.
+…and how you can start dreaming again.

-So you haven’t had any dreams for a while?
 Do you feel like you’re being shut off from creativity, making you feel dull?

 That’s probably not true, at least as far as the part about not dreaming.
 You’re probably just not remembering your dreams.